Permafrost/Tundra/README.md

 * #### tundra.content:deliver

-  Delivers arbitrary content specified as a string, byte array, input stream, or IData document to the given destination URI.
+  Delivers arbitrary content (string, bytes, or input stream) to the given destination URI.

-  Additional delivery protocols can be implemented by creating a service named for the URI scheme (with non-alphanumeric characters replaced with underscores) in the folder tundra.content.deliver.
-Services in this folder should implement the tundra.schema.content.deliver:handler specification.
+  Additional delivery protocols can be implemented by creating a service named for the URI scheme in the folder `Tundra/tundra.content.deliver`.
+  Services in this folder should implement the `Tundra/tundra.schema.content.deliver:handler` specification.

   * Inputs:
-    * `$content` is a string, byte array, input stream, or IData document containing data to be delivered to the `$destination` URI.
+    * `$content` is a string, byte array, or input stream containing data to be delivered to the `$destination` URI.

-      If `$content` is provided as an IData document, it will be serialized using an emitter determined in order of precedence by `$schema` and `$content.type`.
-If `$schema` is specified, the type of reference determines the emitter to use: a document reference will use the XML emitter, a flat file schema reference will use the Flat File emitter.
-If `$schema` is not specified, `$content.type` is used to determine the most appropriate emitter for the MIME media type in question.
-If neither `$schema`, nor `$content.type` are specified, `$content` is serialized as XML by default.

-      Emitter implementions are as follows:
-      * CSV: `Tundra/tundra.csv:emit`
-      * Flat File: `WmFlatFile/pub.flatFile:convertToString`
-      * JSON: `Tundra/tundra.json:emit`
-      * Pipe separated values: `Tundra/tundra.csv:emit`
-      * TSV: `Tundra/tundra.csv:emit`
-      * XML: `WmPublic/pub.xml:documentToXMLString`
-      * YAML: `Tundra/tundra.yaml:emit`

-    * `$content.type` is the MIME media type that describes the format of the given content:
-      * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix, must be specified.
-      * For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix, must be specified.
-      * For pipe separated values content, a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix, must be specified.
-      * For [TSV] content, a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix, must be specified.
-      * For [YAML] content, a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix, must be specified.

-    * `$encoding` is an optional character set to use when `$content` is provided as a string or IData document used to encode the text data upon delivery.
-Defaults to the Java virtual machine [default charset].

-    * `$schema` is the fully-qualified name of the parsing schema to use to serialize `$content` (when provided as an IData document) to [XML] or Flat File content, and can have the following values:
-      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format.
-      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format.

-      Defaults to serializing `$content` as [XML], if neither `$content.type` nor `$schema` are specified.

     * `$destination` is a URI identifying the location where the given `$content` should be delivered.
-Supports the following delivery protocols / URI
+Supports the following delivery protocols / URI schemes:
-      schemes:

       * `file`: writes the given content to the file specified by the destination URI.
 The following additional options can be provided via the `$pipeline` document:
         * `$mode`: append / write

-      * `ftp`: uploads the given content to the FTP server, directory and file specified by the destination URI.
-An example FTP URI is as follows:

-            ftp://aladdin:opensesame@example.com:21/path/file?append=true&active=true&ascii=true

-        The following additional options can be provided via the `$pipeline`
-        document:
-        * `$user` is the username used to log in to the FTP server.
-Defaults to the username specified in the authority section of the URI, if not specified.
-        * `$password` is the password used to log in to the FTP server.
-Defaults to the password specified in the authority section of the URI, if not specified.
-        * `$active` is a boolean which when true indicates that the connection to the FTP server should be in active mode.
-Defaults to false (passive mode), if not specified.
-        * `$append` is a boolean which when true will append the given content to the file, rather than overwrite it, if the file already exists.
-          Defaults to false (overwriting), if not specified.
-        * `$ascii` is a boolean which when true indicates that the file transfer should be made in ascii mode.
-Defaults to false (binary mode), if not specified.
-        * `$timeout` is an optional XML duration string which specifies how long the client waits for a response from the server before timing out and terminating the request with an error.
-Defaults to PT60S, if not specified.

       * `http`: transmits the given content to the destination URI.
 The following additional options can be provided via the `$pipeline`
         document:
         * `$method`: get / put / post / delete / head / trace / options
         * `$headers/*`: additional HTTP headers as required
-        * `$authority/user`: the username used to log on to the remote web server
+        * `$authority/user`: the username to log on to the remote web server
-        * `$authority/password`: the password used to log on to the remote web server
+        * `$authority/password`: the password to log on to the remote web server

-      * `https`: refer to http
+      * `https`: refer to `http`

       * `mailto`: sends an email with the given content attached.
 An example mailto URI is as follows: